Feeding your baby

 Breastfeeding social groups

 Come along and chat to a Health Visitor about breastfeeding, bottle feeding and weaning from pregnancy until your baby turns one.
-No booking required, but call the health visiting team on 0191 282 3319 to confirm times.
+No booking required, but call the health visiting team on 0191 282 3319 with any questions.

 Breastfeeding support appointments